-5.9 Project Description: Develop Cross-boundary working - Continue with collaborative working with partners/stakeholders to deliver seamless travel opportunities.
+Project Description: Develop cross-boundary working

+Continue with collaborative working with partners/stakeholders to deliver seamless travel opportunities.

 How this project benefits bus users How this overcomes challenges How this meets the needs of Bus Back Better Transport users do not consider travel in terms of county boundaries.
 Greater cross-boundary working between LTA's will allow the pooling of resources and sharing of ideas/issues resulting in more fluid and effective journeys for passengers.
-Improve customer journey experience Stabilise the network across the County
+Improve customer journey experience.
+Stabilise the network across the county.

-Progress to-date - Regular meetings are now taking place with those local authorities with shared boundaries to maximise efficient and integrated service planning.
-Liaising with Leicester City, Lincolnshire, Nottinghamshire, Rutland, and North Northants to explore options, maximise scholars on public buses and avoid duplication of routes and projects.
+- Regular meetings are now taking place with those local authorities with shared boundaries to maximise efficient and integrated service planning. - ✓ Liaising with Leicester City, Lincolnshire, Nottinghamshire, Rutland, and North Northants to explore options, maximise scholars on public buses and avoid duplication of routes and projects.

-5.10 Project Description: Fares & Ticketing - Work with partners to increase the range of ticket products and offers.
+Project Description: Fares & Ticketing

+Work with partners to increase the range of ticket products and offers.

-How this project benefits bus users How this overcomes challenges How this meets the needs of Bus Back Better Affordability potential benefits for regular use and/or concessions for type of use above the ENCT's.
+How this project benefits bus users How this overcomes challenges How this meets the needs of Bus Back Better Affordability and potential benefits for regular use and/or concessions for type of use above the ENCT's.
 Cost-effective travel and/or travel which rewards usage may attract new usage and solidify existing patronage.
-Stabilise the network across the County
+Stabilise the network across the county.

-Progress to-date - Currently identifying the scope in this area for further investigation.
-This may include promotional ticketing for regular commuters, employer funded benefits for multi-modal travel, investigating the feasibility of companion concessions, route/area specific schemes where potential for passenger growth is identified such as leisure/social bus travel as a viable alternative to the private car.
+Currently identifying the scope in this area for further investigation.
+This may include promotional ticketing for regular commuters, employer funded benefits for multi-modal travel, investigating the feasibility of companion concessions, and route/area specific schemes where potential for passenger growth is identified such as leisure/social bus travel as a viable alternative to the private car.

-- 5.11 There is a considerable amount of work required both to develop the above programme and to establish income streams by 2025.
-Given existing funding constraints there is greater potential to deliver capital projects within the Plan than those reliant on ongoing revenue funds.
-This is due to additional income availability is likely to be required to fund existing ongoing statutory and discretionary work areas, such as concessionary fares and the existing supported bus network. - 5.12 The Council's financial ability to both sustain and further develop the bus network and to introduce fare discounts appears to be challenging unless it can introduce new sources of income.
-The following options for income generation will continue to be developed and explored: - Invest to save projects to reduce operational costs.
+There is a considerable amount of work required both to develop the above programme and to establish income streams by 2025.
+Given existing funding constraints there is greater potential to deliver capital projects within the plan than those reliant on ongoing revenue funds.
+This is due to additional income availability which is likely to be required to fund existing ongoing statutory and discretionary work areas, such as concessionary fares and the existing supported bus network.

+The council's financial ability to both sustain and further develop the bus network and to introduce fare discounts appears to be challenging unless it can introduce new sources of income.
+The following options for income generation will continue to be developed and explored:

+- Invest to save projects to reduce operational costs

-- Reduce costs of existing ongoing revenue commitments - Developer support - Employer support - Operator contribution - Government support - 5.13 Beyond 2030 there is no visibility on potential funding streams, but what is clear is that any investment should be focussed on the following areas: - Mitigate the impact of rising operational costs. - Seek opportunities to reduce rising fares. - Invest in ticketing and real time system upgrades. - Target services for employment and housing growth sites - Integrate with and enhance previous investment in the bus network. - Integrate scholar and social care transport with the public bus network where feasible. - Work with community transport providers and community groups to identify creative solutions at a local level. - 5.14 Delivery of the LBSIP24 is completely contingent on Leicestershire County Council being able to draw on additional funding from central Government.
+- Reduce costs of existing ongoing revenue commitments

+- Developer support

+- Employer support

+- Operator contribution

+- Government support

+Beyond 2030, there is no visibility on potential funding streams, but what is clear is that any investment should be focussed on the following areas:

+- ✓ Mitigate the impact of rising operational costs - ✓ Seek opportunities to reduce rising fares - ✓ Invest in ticketing and real time system upgrades - ✓ Target services for employment and housing growth sites - ✓ Integrate and enhance previous investment in the bus network - Integrate scholar and social care transport with the public bus network where feasible - Work with community transport providers and community groups to identify creative solutions at a local level

+Delivery of the LBSIP24 is completely contingent on Leicestershire County Council being able to draw on additional funding from central Government.
 This will complement the existing expenditure by both the council and local bus operators that deliver the current bus offer.
-Table xx below provides a summary of the estimated additional funding requirement from central Government, over an initial 3-year period and over a 10-year period.
+Table 3 provides a summary of the estimated additional funding requirement from central Government, over an initial 3-year period and over a 10-year period.